 Specific conductivity in this well is higher than surrounding surface waters due to the highly mineralized nature of the material through which it is drilled.
 The well is also located such that it can be used to measure changes in ground water resultant from seepage from Tailing Dam A.

-Specific conductance in this well (Figure 18) ranged from a minimum of 0.658 mS/cm to a maximum of 0.742 mS/cm.
+Specific conductance in this well (Figure 18) ranged from a minimum of 0.706 mS/cm to a maximum of 0.817 mS/cm.
 The range is higher than measured in previous years.
-There was a significant change in the rate of increase in specific conductivity after the beginning of July.